envato/event_sourcery/docs/core-concepts.md

 The web layer will take a query and pass it to the appropriate query handler.
 The query handler reads from a projection into a model and returns it as JSON over the web.

+## A Typical EventSourcery Application

+A typical EventSourcery application will have one or more aggregates with multiple commands and multiple projectors and event reactors running.